Guocheng99/CarND-LaneLines-P1/README.md

 > To meet specifications in the project, take a look at the requirements in the [project rubric](https://review.udacity.com/#!/rubrics/322/view)

-This repo contains the code, brief write up and output images and videos.
+This repo contains the code, write up and output images and videos.

 **Output Image**